 You might see hyphens or zeros in these two columns - a hyphen here means that no pages have been found that appear to have been directly optmized for that keyword.
 A zero tells us that the keyword is found either in the title tag of a page, or in anchor text pointing to it, but not both

-A higher KEI number suggests that a keyword has good potential, but again, it's very important to bear in mind that all of the figures you see in Wordtracker (or any keyword tool) should be viewed as relative values - it's not possible to say that a search figure of X or a KEI of Y is 'good' or 'bad', as these levels will vary from market to market.
+Again, it's very important to bear in mind that all of the figures you see in Wordtracker (or any keyword tool) should be viewed as relative values - it's not possible to say that a search figure of X or a KEI of Y is 'good' or 'bad', as these levels will vary from market to market.

 So now we can see in the 'volume' figure how popular a keyword is with internet searchers (the demand), and how much each keyword has been optimized for (the supply).
 We can also easily see where there may be gaps in between these using KEI - and of course, those vital elements in your research - your own common sense and market insight.